 a family-owned company

-More than fifty years in the vending market has taught Rheavendors that automatic retailing is more than just a transaction.
+More than sixty years in the vending market has taught Rheavendors that automatic retailing is more than just a transaction.
 It is instead about trust.
 The increasing technological, economic and logistical complexities of today’s vending industry haven’t made Rheavendors lose sight of that basic truth.

 This clarity of vision is in large part owed to the fact that, unlike competitors who are owned by multinational conglomerates, Rheavendors has always been and continues to be a family business.
 Our clients can rely on the continuity of vision and moral integrity passed down from Aldo Majer, the founder, to his son Carlo, who guided Rheavendors into the 21st century.
 They can count on the sense of purpose that comes with being there since the beginning, building the company and watching it grow.
 And they can rest assured that accountability for the quality of our products and service does not dissipate into a complex hierarchy of corporate administrators, but rests with every member of the Rheavendors extended family, from our colleagues at our branch offices around the world to every technician on the factory floor to the Board of Directors.

 While the corporate mentality tends to refer to individuals as ‘human resources’, we call them family.

 keeping it simple

 While the technological, commercial and logistical complexities of the vending business are numerous and great, and while we ourselves have contributed to that complexity by continually inventing new technologies, more sophisticated drink recipes and innovative vending concepts, Rheavendors knows that it all boils down to one very simple principle: the end user expects to interface quickly and easily with a machine in order to obtain a drink or a snack, and the vending customer expects a machine that does so reliably.
 The mission of Rheavendors is to make this happen.